timm/timm.github.io/src/index.md

 sense at the time).
 +
 I got to NcState after a
-Ph.D. at UNSW, Sydney, 1995, then some time working with NASA (early last decade).
+Ph.D. at UNSW, Sydney, 1995, then some time working with NASA (early last decade) and the  University of British Columbia.
-Then there was some free lance research for two years at Portland followed by a stint at West Virginia University (go 'eers).
+Then there was some free lance research for two years at Portland and six years at West Virginia University (go 'eers).

 ____
 <img width= 100 src="http://ai4se.net/img/timm.png" id=pad> **Brief bio:**